Frequently asked questions

 How do I find out if it is for me?

-Come along on a Wednesday evening and sit in on a practice.
+Talk to our secretary on 9630 2561 or fill in the contact form below to arrange a Wednesday evening to come and sit in on a practice.
 You’ll be warmly welcomed and you’ll get to meet and listen to our choristers.
 If you enjoy it, join in the singing and see how you fare.